-I was completely unprepared when I began my breastfeeding journey.
+I’m sharing everything you should know about breastfeeding.
+Because I was completely unprepared when I began my breastfeeding journey.
 Being pregnant during a pandemic prevented me from taking any in-person breastfeeding classes and I had to resort to online learning.
 I was able to gain some basic knowledge through the online class and my own research, but nothing prepared me for what breastfeeding was really like.
 Before you begin your breastfeeding journey, I am here to share everything you should know about breastfeeding (that a class won’t always teach you!).

 Your Body, Your Baby, Your Choice